 9. The Organiser may contact your studio to confirm your enrolled pole class level.

-10. If the performer has placed in any previous amateur pole dancing competitions they must enter the Advanced division.
+10. If the performer has placed in any previous amateur pole dancing competitions they must enter the Elite division.

 11. Performers must be in costume for the final awards.

 12. Photography and filming is permitted and highly encouraged.
 Performers may post their full performances publicly after the event is over.

 13. Performers are aware that they will be photographed or videoed during their performance.

 14. The performer acknowledges that photos or video may be published by the Organisers.

 15. The performer releases all rights or claims over any photos or videos, and acknowledges that such material is the property of and can be used by the Organisers for promotional or other uses, without compensation to the performer.

 16. There will be three (3) judges.
 Performers must not communicate with the members of the judging panel before or during the competition.